Yaya-Cout/Nwagyu/src/guide/apps/videoplayer.md

 ## Why not use Playa ?

 - Playa is not open source while VideoPlayer is.
-- Playa bin weigh over 1MB, which is quite large and may not leave much space for videos on calculators with low storage capacity.
+- Playa bin weigh 249KB.
 While VideoPlayer weighs only 27KB.
-- VideoPlayer offers more features like changing fps on the fly, and a debug mode to check performance.
+- VideoPlayer offers more features like changing target fps on the fly to match with the converted video, and a debug mode to check performance.
 Preferences are saved on the calculator storage.
-- Converting videos for VideoPlayer is more flexible and more optimized.
+- The video conversion for VideoPlayer is more flexible since you can choose target fps on the calculator, so the video is not sped up to the calculator limit.
+And thus it leaves storage to change other parameters.

 ## Source code